Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 For years, discussions on accessibility in video games have involved not only gamers, but also studios and research institutions.

-Nevertheless, the term « accessibility » remains
+Nevertheless, the term « accessibility » remains ambiguous and subject to various interpretations.

 For example, most people talk about accessibility to indicate the difficulty of a game, while others refer to the degree of playability for someone with a vision problem, hearing loss or motor impairment.